-Other things that are fueling the FIRE include getting the house paid off in 15 years.
-We refinanced to 2.25%, make bi-monthly payments, and add an extra $100 per installment.
-This sets us up for accomplishing our 15-year goal.
+Other things that are hot and steamy include getting the house paid off in 15 years.
+Mr. BuLL and I are already on a fast track since we refinanced to 2.25%, make bi-monthly payments, and add an extra $100 per payment.
+Theoretically this sets us up to be mortage free in 15 years.
 We are already free from credit card, car, and student loan debt.

 Outside of bills, my money is thrown into investment and travel accounts.
 After all, I need enough money to survive from 51 to whenever I decide to pull from my traditional retirement accounts.

 It’s all whittled down to; can this fat cat take retirement classes now?